 Don’t hate him because he has the best job in the world, okay?

-From the forests of China and Vietnam to the mountains of Sikkim and Northern India and recent expeditions to New Zealand, South Africa, and Australia, Dan Hinkley travels to varied climates and environments are reflected in his extraordinary plant collection available exclusively at Monrovia.
+From the forests of China and Vietnam to the mountains of Sikkim and Northern India.
+To the recent expeditions to New Zealand, South Africa, and Australia, Dan Hinkley travels to varied climates and environments.
+These are reflected in his extraordinary plant collection available exclusively at Monrovia.

-Vibrant foliage, drought-tolerance, and an easy-care nature are hallmarks of the plants in this collection, which is comprised of unique shrubs, grasses, and herbaceous perennials that offer months of beauty with minimal effort.
+Vibrant foliage, drought-tolerance, and an easy-care nature are hallmarks of the plants in this collection.
+This is comprised of unique shrubs, grasses, and herbaceous perennials that offer months of beauty with minimal effort.

-This collection isbrimming with all sorts of problem-solving plantsand has it all.
-Whether a highly-scented hydrangea, a blue-black agapanthus, brilliant red stems of a mountain pepper, or the sweet, fresh-melon scented blooms of a twining vine, every plant is rare, diverse, and just cool.
+This collection is brimming with all sorts of problem-solving plants and has it all.
+Whether a highly-scented hydrangea, a blue-black agapanthus, or brilliant red stems of a mountain pepper.
+Or the sweet, fresh-melon scented blooms of a twining vine, every plant is rare, diverse, and just cool.

 Yes, it’s a FRAGRANT GROUNDCOVER!
 Uniquely fragrant white flowers appear in early spring, repeating in autumn.
 Forms a dense, glossy evergreen carpet for shade or dappled sun.
 Up to 6 in. tall.
 Zone: 6 – 9.